 This tutorial shows the procedure of exchanging the internal battery.
-CYAN is not responsible for any damage or data lost during the exchange procedure.
+The author of this article (CYAN) is not responsible for any damage or data lost during the exchange procedure.
 Always be gentle and careful when acting inside an opened device!Backup your customer settings and your user presets!

 Your custom settings and user presets may be gone after replacing the battery.
 Make sure you backup all your data before starting.
-You can use an optional storage card, like the Roland M256-E or Roland M512-E. Otherwise, you can use any Sysex dump tool you prefer.Safety advice
+You can use an optional storage card, like the Roland M256-E or Roland M512-E. Otherwise, you can use any Sysex dump tool you prefer.Battery type

 Remove the screws on the left side and the right side of the chassis.
 The screws which need to be removed are marked here with cycles.Step 2